The A's didn't want to use their starting rotation depth.

 "I can't repeat (what Lackey said)," Kendall said.
 "I'm not trying to be some tough guy, but I'm not going to let anybody talk to me like that."

 Lackey hit Kendall on Sept.
 26 in Oakland, and has said similar things on the field to Kendall in the past.
-Kendall's been hit 201 times in
+Kendall's been hit 201 times in his career.

 "Jason has a history of leaning out over the plate trying to get hit with that elbow pad," Lackey said.